solareon/aoc-excel-2022/README.md

 # Day 4

 Laziness wins, split the text into 4 columns, do some IF() AND() OR() magic and then sum the resultant columns.
 TEXTSPLIT() and NUMBERVALUE() are important to remember as excel will try to compare numbers stored as text.

+# Day 5

+Switch statements go BRRRRRR.
+Formatted input across some helper cells the pulled columns into single cells.
+Another helper function parses the instructions down to single numbers.
+A giant LET() formula then glues the whole mess together as you fill down to row 513.
+Grab the right character from each cell of the final array and smash together.

+Part 2 does the same thing but removes the ReverseText() lambda from the move part.

+The demo sheet has the table that assembles the SWITCH() cases programmatically since I kept getting tripped up making it.
+Some concat() and textjoin() magic there glues that all together.